serilog/serilog-aspnetcore/README.md

 }
 ```

-The code above results in the same outcome as if you would push propeties in the **ILogger** in Serilog.
+The code above results in the same outcome as if you would push properties in the **ILogger** in Serilog.

 ```csharp
 // Serilog ILogger